grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _the risky part is that the pursuing sub is too smart to go after the Gnat -- they know the Gnat is there just to run interference, that's why they give off chasing the Gnat earlier and turned after the Prospect -- so they have to use the Prospect itself as the bait this time._

 * [ ] _Percy will run the Prospect at 100 meters, full-engine like they are trying to get away._
+	* Possibly Hemi is using active sonar to range and most importantly get a depth on the pursuing sub

 * [ ] _the pursuing sub will run at the same depth, trying to line up an underwater torpedo shot._

 * [ ] _The Gnat has to run between them, and release their homemade magnetic mines.
 And hope Hemi got the calculations right._
-	* Hemi has to calculate by hand and slide rule how much psi to put in the float so the mine sits at the depth of the chasing sub. they fill the floats by hand and launch them out the airlock into the path of the chasing sub.
+	* Hemi has to calculate by hand and slide rule how much psi to put in the float so the mine sits at the depth of the chasing sub. they fill the bumpers float by hand and launch them out the airlock into the path of the chasing sub.
 	* (with slide-rule calculations of how much pressure each air bag needs to hold it steady in the water column)
 	* the garbage in the water makes it impossible for the pursuing sub to know the mines are there

 * [ ] _Something has to go wrong, to make it seem like the plan won't work_
 	* not sure exactly what or how this happens, yet
+	* Should also be a twisty kind of surprise that's entertaining
-	* Perhaps there's a command decision by Percy at the last second --- maybe to Chips --- that saves them all and shows she does know what she's doing (to Chips)
+	* Perhaps there's a command decision by Percy at the last second --- that saves them all and shows she does know what she's doing

 ### Ending

 * {They are all fishing on the deck?}
 	* {Perhaps this is the one time in the novel where the weather on the surface is good?
 The one time nature isn't trying to kill them?
 Is that too much of a cliche?
 Maybe the only good weather is when they come up from bottoming?}
 	* {Does Hemi express regrets about sinking the pursuing sub?
 "How many people were on board?"
 It would be nice if it reinforces his doubts about Percy's leadership.}
+	* Maybe Hemi brings a grill up on deck from the cargo hold; cleans and grills fish as crew catch them; salt and lime juice and red pepper flakes

 * {Or, possibly we just follow Cassandra (make her the main character) to her next thing}